OpenEvalProject/evals/manuscripts/elife-88855/v1/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/88855/elife-88855-fig6-v1.jpg)

-**Figure 6.:** Eoobolus incipiens, Latusobolus xiaoyangbaensis gen. et sp. nov., Eoobolus acutulus sp. nov., Eoobolus variabilis, Eoobolus? aff. priscus, Lingulellotretidae Lingulellotreta malongensis, Lingulellotreta ergelievi, Acrotretida Palaeotreta shannanensis, Palaeotreta zhujiahensis, Eoohadrotreta zhenbaensis, Hadrotreta primaeva, Canthylotreta crista, and stem group Setatella significans.The height and diameter data of columns are based on data from literature (Skovsted and Holmer, 2003; Streng et al., 2007; Streng and Holmer, 2006; Ushatinskaya and Korovnikov, 2014; Zhang et al., 2016b; Zhang et al., 2020b; Zhang et al., 2020c).Figure 6—source data 1.Figure 6.
+**Figure 6.:** The height and diameter data of columns are based on data from literature (Skovsted and Holmer, 2003; Streng et al., 2007; Streng and Holmer, 2006; Ushatinskaya and Korovnikov, 2014; Zhang et al., 2016b; Zhang et al., 2020b; Zhang et al., 2020c).

 Among all early Cambrian linguliforms with columnar architectures, the acrotretides have developed the most complex shell structure (Figure 4E–J).
 The Cambrian fossil record unveiled a clear pattern of increasing growth (regarding both the diameter and height of the columns and the number of stacked sandwich columnar units) of the columnar architecture in acrotretides: from a very simple type, observed in Palaeotreta shannanensis (similar to that of E. incipiens) to the slightly more developed structure in Palaeotreta zhujiahensis (similar to that of L. malongensis) (Zhang et al., 2020c) to the most advanced architecture observed in Eohadrotreta zhenbaensis and younger specimens (Figure 6).
 The diameter of a single orthogonal column increases about two times in acrotretides compared to eoobolids, whereas the general height of the columns increases to 10 µm in Eohadrotreta zhenbaensis and to 29 µm in Hadrotreta primaeva, which is about 10 times as high as seen in Eoobolus variabilis.
 Furthermore, the number of columnar units has also increased to about 30, collectively increasing the shell thickness to a maximum value of more than 300 µm in Eohadrotreta.